October 4

 that he always had plenty to eat.

-St. Clare who later on founded the Order of Poor Ladies, now commonly
+St. Clare, who later founded the Order of Poor Ladies, now commonly

 known as the Poor Clares.

-5. St. Francis is the patron saint of ecology and of animals.
+5. St. Francis is the patron saint of ecology and animals.

 Prayer to St. Francis of Assisi